BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

     │    └── recipes.json
     ├── morphologies
     │    └── L5TPC.asc
-    ├── x86_64 (compiled mechanisms)

 Getting the ephys data
 ~~~~~~~~~~~~~~~~~~~~~~

 Prior to initiating the extraction process, the electrphysiological data needs to be placed in ephys_data folder.
-In this example, the data used is from continuous adapting pyramidal cells (cADpyr) e-type model of rat somatosensory cortex.
+In this example, the data used is for continuous adapting pyramidal cells (cADpyr) e-type model of rat somatosensory cortex.
 The data is accessible for download from this `repo <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/feature_extraction/input-traces/C060109A1-SR-C1>`_.
 You can conveniently retrieve it using the ``download_ephys_data.sh`` script.
-When using your own ephys data, it's crucial to specify the type of files you're working with.
+When using your own ephys data, it is crucial to specify the type of files you are working with.
 Please set the ``file_type`` variable to either "ibw" or "nwb" in the configuration file ``targets.py``, depending on your data format.
 Additionally, ensure you provide the correct path to your ephys data files in the ``filenames`` list within the same configuration file.

 Extraction
 ~~~~~~~~~~

 To perform the extraction, you will need an extraction config file `./config/extract_config/L5PC_config.json <./config/extract_config/L5PC_config.json>`_.
 This file will be automatically created before the extraction by the ``configure_targets`` function in ``./pipeline.py``, if you are using your own data, the function might need to be modified for your needs.
 This function relies on the parameters set in the ``./targets.py`` configuration file which contains:

-* files_metadata: path to the ephys data files. please ensure to set your file type (ibw or nwb) in the ``file_type`` variable.
+* files_metadata: Path to the ephys data files.
+Please ensure to set your file type (ibw or nwb) in the ``file_type`` variable.
 * ecodes_metadata: List of ecodes protocols (e.g. IDthresh) for which you want features to be extracted.
-* protocols_rheobase: the protocol to use to find the rheobase of the cell.
+* protocols_rheobase: The protocol to use to find the rheobase of the cell.
-* targets: is a list of dictionaries, where each entry contains the protocol within which the features are extracted at a specific amplitude.
+* targets: List of dictionaries, where each entry contains the protocol within which the features are extracted at a specific amplitude.

-Therefore, before proceeding, it's essential to edit ``./targets.py`` to accurately reflect your specific settings.
+Therefore, before proceeding, it is essential to edit ``./targets.py`` to accurately reflect your specific settings.
 Once ``./targets.py`` has been configured to your requirements, the ``configure_targets`` function will parse these settings and subsequently create the appropriate ``L5PC_config.json`` configuration file.

-We provide a Python script, pipeline.py, designed to initialize and orchestrate the various stages of the pipeline.
+We provide a Python script, pipeline.py, designed to initialise and orchestrate the various stages of the pipeline.
 This pipeline operates as a Python object, specifically an instance of the EModel_pipeline class, which you can find more about here: `EModel_pipeline <../../bluepyemodel/emodel_pipeline/emodel_pipeline.py>`_.

 Then, to create the extraction configuration file and run the extraction process execute the following command: